sara-sabr/ITStrategy/_pages/en/esdc-it-strategy.md

 ## ESDC IT Strategy Overview

 The core of ESDC's IT Strategy focuses on reducing the risks associated with IT and increasing business agility.
-It will do so by changing the relationship services lines have with IT from a contracting model one to a partnership one:
+It will do so by

+- Changing the relationship services lines have with IT from a contracting model one to a partnership one:
   - IITB will have a shared accountability over ESDC's service performance
   - ESDC programs will have a shared accountability over the costs and risks of using IT as part of their service delivery
+- Increasing the rate of which IT is able to respond to change and delivery services

 ### IM/IT Services and key functions